 We have limited experience operating, and have never built, a commercial renewable hydrocarbon facility.
 We believe that we understand the engineering and process characteristics necessary to successfully build the additional facilities that we are contemplating and to scale up to larger facilities.
-We expect to incur additional capital expenditures to produce renewable hydrocarbon products at our Net-Zero Projects.
 Our assumptions, however, may prove to be incorrect.
-Accordingly, we cannot be certain that we can consistently produce renewable hydrocarbon products in an economical manner in commercial quantities.
-If we fail to consistently produce renewable hydrocarbon products economically on a commercial scale or in commercial volumes, our commercialization of renewable hydrocarbon products and our business, financial condition and results of operations will be materially adversely affected.
+Accordingly, we cannot be certain that we will be able to consistently produce renewable hydrocarbon products in an economical manner in commercial quantities.
+In addition, we expect to incur significant capital expenditures to build out our Net-Zero projects and produce renewable hydrocarbon products.
+If we fail to build or scale up the facilities required to produce our renewable hydrocarbon products or are unable to consistently produce renewable hydrocarbon products economically on a commercial scale or in commercial volumes, our commercialization of renewable hydrocarbon products and our business, financial condition and results of operations will be materially adversely affected.